Customize your API Portal

 3. Customize the API Portal Theme and Layout

-Make your portal match your company’s brand identity:
+Make your API Portal match your company’s brand identity:

 Open the